Ivan Saltykov: Biography

 In 1784 he was given governorship over both Vladimir and Kostroma Viceroyalties while also being appointed a General-Adjutant.
 In 1788 War broke out anew with Turkey, and the general was called to join the ranks of the field army.
 His army succeeded in retaking the Khotyn Fortress.
 In 1790 Catherine entrusted him with command of the army based in Finland.
+During this, an unsuccessful operation was conducted under his supervision.
 Upon the signing of the Treaty of Värälä, Saltykov was granted the honorary lieutenant-colonelcy of the Life Guard Horse Regiment and the Order of St. Andrew with Diamonds.

 Saltykov's military leadership was primarily distinguished by his tremendous bravery.
 His skills in other areas of command were considered somewhat lacking.
 Suvorov, for example was reportedly highly skeptical of his abilities.
 Additionally, Saltykov became enmeshed in a controversy with Rumyantsev which forced him in 1795 to retire, yet the following year Paul ascended to the throne and recalled him to the service.
 The new emperor showered him with distinctions, updating his rank to full general, making him the chief of His Majesty's Cuirassier Regiment, and Governor-General of Kiev.
 Not soon after he was made a field marshal and inspector general of cavalry for the entire army.

 Towards the end of 1797, Saltykov was appointed Governor-General of Moscow, which in a previous era had been held by his father.
 In reality, the reins of government were held by another appointee of Paul; the Prussian-born police chief Fyodor Ertel.
 The Count left for himself only the responsibilities of command over the city's military parades and ceremonial appearances.
 Muscovites for a long time afterwards recalled his magnificent and wasteful lifestyle.

 The death of his wife in 1802 was a heavy blow for Saltykov, and was a major factor in the decline of his own health, which prompted him to ask for retirement in 1804.
 He moved to Saint Petersburg, living in the home of his wealthy son-in-law Pyotr Myatlev, and died soon after.
 He was buried near his father at the village of Nikolskoye near Rostov.